 Prerequisite: Must have required tools and textbooks.
 Instructor's permission required.
-Corequisite: AUT 174 and AUT 178.
+Corequisite: Concurrent enrollment in AUT 174 and AUT 178 is required.

 AUT 178 - Engine Mechanical Lab (3)

 Repair engine components by applying knowledge attained in required courses.
 This is a hands-on class that uses live projects.
 Upon completion of this course, students will be familiar with diagnosis, maintenance and repair of automobile and light truck engines.